zigomir/nanocal/README.md

 - Firefox
 - Edge 15+
   - visibility: `hidden` won't work as CSS variable
-  - today's circle only shown on Edge 16, but not properly aligned out of the box (re-aligns after reflow).
-Current workaround is to remove `today`'s highlighting

 no IE because it lacks [CSS Variables](https://caniuse.com/#search=css%20variables) support